A Lightweight Protocol for Matchgate Fidelity Estimation: Applications

-\section{Efficient Matchgate Tomography}
+\subsection{Efficient Matchgate Tomography}

-So far, we have discussed the compound matrix structure of $\hat{\mathcal{U}}$ in the context of \textit{verifying} the action of matchgate unitaries.
-The superoperator structure of MGCs also makes \textit{learning} about them easier.
+Our discussion has focused on exploiting the compound matrix structure of $\hat{\mathcal{U}}$ in the context of verifying the action of matchgate unitaries.
+However, the same structure also simplifies the task of learning about them.
 Suppose we are given a black box unitary circuit -- which we can apply as many times as we like -- with the promise that it is composed of nearest-neighbour matchgates only.
 In the general case, learning about the circuit is exponentially hard in the number of qubits, requiring full gate tomography.
-However, here the circuit is fully characterised by its $SO(2n)$ matrix $R$, so if we can estimate its $4n^2$ elements we have complete information about $U$.
-By theorem 1, these matrix elements are precisely $\chi_\mathcal{U}(i, j)$ for $i, j \in \{ 1, 2, \cdots, 2n \}$:
+In the matchgate case the circuit is fully characterised by its $SO(2n)$ matrix $R$, and an estimate of its $4n^2$ elements gives complete information about $U$.
+By Theorem \ref{thm:matchgatesupop}, these matrix elements are precisely $\chi_\mathcal{U}(i, j)$ for $i, j \in [2n]$:

-we can estimate them using steps 3-5 of Algorithm \ref{box:algorithm}.
-This is the Linear Optics Tomography algorithm of \citep{PRXQuantum.3.020328}, for which we provide a simulation in \citep{mgrepo}.
-We may use it to find the quadratic Hamiltonian elements
+We can estimate the $R_{ij}$'s using steps 3--5 of Algorithm \ref{box:algorithm}.
+This is the Linear Optics Tomography algorithm of \citep{PRXQuantum.3.020328}.
+We may use it to find the quadratic Hamiltonian elements: